 insensitive enough to require impact on armor plate for fuze

-at Pearl Harbor to explode on the harbor floor under the ship.
-The Type
+Harbor to explode on the harbor floor under the ship.
+The Type 99

-Japanese, the Type 99 had a high dud rate, due to weaknesses in the
+the Japanese, the Type 99 had a high dud rate, due to weaknesses

-bomb case introduced during the remanufacturing process and poor
+in the bomb case introduced during the remanufacturing process and

-quality control with the explosive fill.
-Of those that scored hits at
+poor quality control with the explosive fill.
+Of those that scored

-Pearl Harbor, 20% failed to explode and another 40% yielded only low
+hits at Pearl Harbor, 20% failed to explode and another 40%

-developed an armor-piercing bomb light enough to be carried by a dive bomber,
+armor-piercing bomb light enough to be carried by a dive bomber, probably

-probably because they did not believe it was possible to develop a
+because they did not believe it was possible to develop a lighter

-lighter AP bomb capable of penetrating battleship deck armor, and
+AP bomb capable of penetrating battleship deck armor, and possibly

-possibly also because of the shortage of the high-quality steel
+also because of the shortage of the high-quality steel required

 The Americans estimated that seven penetrating bomb hits would be enough to sink a battleship, while the Japanese estimated that 12 to 16 penetrating hits were required.
 American operational analysts later revised their estimates, concluding that the Mark 33 could sink a battleship only if it hit a magazine, which worked out to a 79% chance of sinking a battleship with six penetrating hits.